Responsibility to Shareholders and Investors

-In fiscal 2018, based on business performance and the operating environment to date, DENSO paid annual cash dividends per share of ¥130, which is 10 yen more expensive than the previous fiscal year.
+In fiscal 2020, based on business performance and the operating environment to date, DENSO paid annual cash dividends per share of ¥140, the same amount as was paid in the previous fiscal year.
 Going forward, the Company will strive to improve its corporate value and return an even greater amount of profits to its shareholders.

 Evaluation by Outside Institutions

-The DENSO Group is highly regarded by outside institutions when judged by the socially responsible investment (SRI) standard, reflecting its successive inclusion in the Ethibel Sustainability Index,* an important European indicator, and in Japan's Morningstar Socially Responsible Investment Index.
+The DENSO Group is highly regarded by outside institutions when judged by the socially responsible investment (SRI)* standard, reflecting its successive inclusion in a number of domestic and overseas SRI indices, including the Ethibel Sustainability Index, an important European SRI index (as of September 30, 2020).

 FTSE Russell (the trading name of FTSE International Limited and Frank Russell Company) confirms that Denso Corporation has been independently assessed according to the FTSE4Good criteria, and has satisfied the requirements to become a constituent of the FTSE4Good Index Series.
 Created by the global index provider FTSE Russell, the FTSE4Good Index Series is designed to measure the performance of companies demonstrating strong Environmental, Social and Governance (ESG) practices.
 The FTSE4Good indices are used by a wide variety of market participants to create and assess responsible investment funds and other products.